pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 pkgcore              20.9 MB    (2.67s)
 portage              3.6 GB     (46.77s)
 ```

-This benchmark creates a list of a million objects for three different atom
-types while timing how long and how much memory (using resident set size) each
-implementation uses.

 For static atoms, note that pkgcraft-cached and pkgcore's memory usage is quite
 close with pkgcore slightly edging ahead probably due to the extra data